The Clontarf Bulls are now a well established team at Clontarf Rugby. This team comprises of local boys and girls with additional needs.

 Terry Browne, Chairman of Rugby: ‘Clontarf FC has, at the core of its rugby ethos, the provision of rugby to all in our community regardless of gender or ability.
 In addition the whole ‘Bulls’ experience on a Sunday morning affords so many of our members old and young, male and female, an opportunity to engage so positively and enjoyably with a fantastic bunch of boys and girls.’

 Clontarf Rugby was very proudly shortlisted as Sports Club of the Year 2017 at the Cara National Inclusion Awards, in recognition of the strong embedding of the Clontarf Bulls into the Club structure.

-See the Clontarf Bulls, coaches and Joey Carbery in action in this fantastic footage:
+See the brilliant Clontarf Bulls, their coaches and their ambassador Joey Carbery in action!